 A large sitting room with good quality, leather upholstered seating; a large coffee table; a desktop computer with free Internet access and TV tuner and; a bookshelf with a selection of books are all provided.

-A giant sized bedroom with built in wardrobe, a queen sized bed and a two seat leather couch and a television.
+A giant sized bedroom with built in wardrobe, a queen sized bed and a two seat leather couch, a television and a DVD player.
 All bed linen and towels are supplied.

 Off the bedroom is a large bathroom - tiled floor to ceiling with vanity, large shower cubicle and WC.